kymirisgoatfrr/GoodbyeDpi-DESTROYER3000/README.md

    - Reboot scheduling for files that can't be deleted immediately
    - Comprehensive summary report with detailed statistics

-PARAMETER None
+PARAMETERS

 This script does not accept parameters.
 Run it as Administrator.

 NOTES
 - MUST be run as Administrator
 - Best results when run in Safe Mode (prevents GoodbyeDPI from running)
 - System directories are protected to prevent accidental deletion of Windows files
 - If files can't be deleted, reboot into Safe Mode and run again